BenSegal855/In-app-notifs/.github/pull_request_template.md

 ## Decription
-Decribe your PR.
+Describe your PR.
 What does it add to the plugin?

 ## Testing Methods
 Please go into detail about how you tested your code and what I should expect when doing my own testing.